geshan/geshan.github.com/posts/2025-12-15-gemini-live-audio.md

 ---
 layout: post
-title: "How to use Gemini Live audio as an interviewer for a software engineer’s job (with video)"
+title: "How to use Gemini Live audio as an interviewer for a software engineering job (with video)"
 date: 2025-12-16T21:48:25.000+11:00
 comments: true
 tags: